Grand Central Terminal

 Shops and Restaurants in Grand Central Terminal

 For a long time now, Grand Central is not only known for being a transportation hub.
 These days, there is a diverse range of shops, restaurants and even a food market within the terminal.
 For your Apple products, you can head to the Apple Store that looks out over the Main Concourse.
 To get to the store, take the stairs to the East Balcony.
 On the ground floor, there’s Grand Central Market.
 A market offering locally produced goods, such as fruit, coffee and bread.
 Another place for a quick bite is the Lower Level Dining Concourse, where you’ll find many eateries with a great choice of food.

 Surprises in the Station

 When visiting Grand Central, be sure to look up at the ceiling.
 After 12 years of restorations, a beautiful decorated astronomical ceiling was revealed to the public – something which was completely hidden beforehand by tar and nicotine from tobacco smoke.
-A little patch above the Michael Jordan Steakhouse has been left to remind visitors of the grime that once covered the ceiling.
+A little patch above the Cipriani has been left to remind visitors of the grime that once covered the ceiling.
 The painting itself, however, has two rather large errors: the sky is backwards and the stars themselves a little displaced.
 To account for this, some have argued that the sky is backwards because this is how God would have viewed it from above.
 The stars themselves are slightly misplaced due to the design being based on a mediaeval manuscript.
 Be sure to tell this fact to your children when visiting Grand Central, it’ll surely impress them.

 Another thing that will impress the kids, or flatter that special someone, is to have fun at the Whispering Gallery.
 On the dining concourse, near the Oyster Bar, the ceramic arches make a whisper sound like you are shouting across the room to each other.
 You will need two people to do this, each standing at opposite ends of the arch, face the corner and whisper.
 You’ll be surprised by what you hear!